 - How long they spent on project management and other tools like Slack or Google Drive.

-This can affect employees too — as they can struggle to justify why a specific task took longer than other tasks.
+This can also affect employees, as they can struggle to justify why a specific task took longer than other tasks.

-- What time your employees started work.
+- When your employees started work.

 - How much time they spent on tasks.